Aviation Relations

 Three Assumptions That Get Airports in Trouble

-Your "small airport" status actually makes you more attractive to attackers—smaller budgets typically mean less security, smaller teams mean slower detection, and critical operations create pressure to pay.
+"We're too small to be a target."
+Ransomware gangs don't check your airport code before attacking.
+They use automated scanning tools looking for exposed ports, unpatched systems, and default credentials.
+Your small airport status can actually make you more attractive to attackers.
+Smaller budgets typically mean less security, smaller teams mean slower detection, and critical operations create pressure to pay.

+"Our systems are air-gapped."
 Operations systems connect to monitoring dashboards, which connect to the network.
 Critical equipment runs remote diagnostics that connect to vendor portals.
 Weather systems integrate with FAA networks.
+Air-gapped usually means not directly on the public internet, but connected to internal networks that are connected.
+That's not the same thing.

-But who secures the SCADA system controlling your airfield lighting?
+"IT handles cybersecurity."
+IT secures laptops and servers.
+But who secures the system controlling your airfield lighting?
 The fuel management systems?
 The weather systems feeding tower operations?
+That's operational technology: different systems, different expertise, an entirely different approach.
+The gap between IT security and OT security is where vulnerabilities live.

 The Opportunity Here

-Here's what I'm seeing: cybersecurity readiness is becoming a competitive advantage in grant applications.
+Cybersecurity readiness is becoming a competitive advantage in grant applications.

 You can turn this from a compliance headache into something that strengthens your grant position.